aemendes/chat-app-react/README.md

     • Fault Tolerance
     • Safety

-This part of the project will be the creation of a react customer for the Web service.
+This part of the project will be the creation of a react client for the Web service.